fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Elastic indices are managed like SQL Tables.
 Elastic aliases are managed like SQL Views.

+Query on index / alias containing special character like '*', '-', '.' need to be double quoted.

 Document identifier "_id" is returned like a column and mapped like primary key on metadata info